mratsim/blocksmith/rewinder.md

   # Note: contrary to the "async" original implementation
   # `new_state` is still valid here

+  # TODO: which service notifies the slashing protection?
+  #       what metadata to send?

   # 8. Non-blocking notify the HotDB
   rewinder.hotDB.addClearedBlockAndState(
     ClearedBlock(newBlock),